-As shown in Figure A-145, 13 percent, or about 3,0672,942 households, are in the extremely low-income level category.
-Although figures for Santa Clara County and Bay Area region are similar to Milpitas, the County and region has have a slightly larger proportion of extremely low-income households overall.
-Extremely Llow-ilncome Households households disproportionately need home-buying subsidies, single-room occupancy or shared housing, or rent subsidies such as housing choice vouchers.
+As shown in Figure A-15, 13 percent, or about 2,942 households, are in the extremely low-income level category.
+Although figures for Santa Clara County and Bay Area region are similar to Milpitas, the County and region have a slightly larger proportion of extremely low-income households overall.
+Extremely low-income households disproportionately need home-buying subsidies, single-room occupancy or shared housing, or rent subsidies such as housing choice vouchers.